 The law is overwhelming.

-But listen, you taught about politics.
+But listen, you talk about politics.

-I want to give a shout out to the Texas Attorney General, Ken Paxton, the pride of McKinney, Texas, and also to Governor Abbott, Lieutenant Governor Patrick.
+I want to give a shout out to the Texas Attorney General Ken Paxton, the pride of McKinney, Texas, and also to Governor Abbott, Lieutenant Governor Patrick.

 But it took some guts for them to step forward and file this action with the Supreme Court filed a little before midnight last night.

-Today is the best day for the Constitution since after the fraud on election day because it's giving us hope.
+Today is the best day for the Constitution since after the fraud on Election Day because it's giving us hope.

 It's time to put the Constitution and the Republic ahead of personal political ambition.

-And Ken Paxton, God bless him, did that, and America owes him a debt of gratitude today.
+And America owes him a debt of gratitude today.

-But this should be a slam dunk as Chris has pointed out and you pointed out.
+But this should be a slam dunk, as Chris has pointed out and you pointed out.

 So step one is the court has to accept the case.